Kebaya: Indonesia

 During the colonial time up to the earlier times of the republic, kebaya was the Indonesian women's everyday dress in various regions.
 The wardrobe collections of elderly Indonesian always included kebaya as daily wear.
-After Indonesian independence from the Dutch, Sukarno, Indonesia's first president appointed kebaya as a national costume of Indonesia.
-Kebaya as the national costume was often featured by Indonesian first ladies, notably Fatmawati and Dewi Sukarno, the wives of Sukarno.
-Nevertheless, the more democratic consensus of kebaya as the national costume took place in Jakarta, decades later in 1978, where kebaya was selected among four candidates.
+After Indonesian independence from the Dutch, Sukarno, Indonesia's first president appointed kebaya as a national attire of Indonesia.
+Kebaya as the national attire was often featured by Indonesian first ladies, notably Fatmawati and Dewi Sukarno, the wives of Sukarno.
+Nevertheless, the more democratic consensus of kebaya as the national attire took place in Jakarta, decades later in 1978, where kebaya was selected among four candidates.

 Malaysia and Singapore

 In contrast with the long kebaya, the short kebaya has been popular in Malaysia since 1920.
 The short kebaya does not only refer to the Nyonya kebaya, but it is also used to refer to other short kebayas like kebaya Bandung and kebaya Kota Bharu that appeared around the same era.
 Short kebaya generally consists of a figure-hugging blouse and is made to emphasize the shape of the body that is popular among young women, especially in major cities like Singapore, Kuala Lumpur and Penang.

-By the late 1990s, during the era where Muslim women began to dress conservatively, kebarung, a new style of clothing that combined the elements of baju kurung and kebaya emerged as its modest look was preferred by the Malays.
+By the late 1990s, during the era when Muslim women began to dress conservatively, kebarung, a new style of clothing that combined the elements of baju kurung and kebaya emerged as its modest look was preferred by the Malays.

-Costume components
+Attire components

-The quintessential Javanese kebaya as known today is essentially unchanged as noted by Raffles in 1817.
+The quintessential Javanese kebaya as known today is essentially unchanged, as noted by Raffles in 1817.
 It consists of the blouse (kebaya) with the central opening of the blouse fastened by a central brooch (kerongsang) where the flaps of the blouse meet, wore over a kain, and secured with angkin waist sash.
-The order of wear is: first undergarments, followed with kain panjang skirt, secured with angkin sash, then the kebaya blouse is worn and usually secured with kerongsang.
-In Java, a certain hairdo is required in harmony with a traditional kebaya — the konde or sanggul hairbun, either of natural hair, or adding artificial extensions.
+The order of wear is: first undergarments, followed with kain panjang skirt secured with angkin sash, then the kebaya blouse is worn and usually secured with kerongsang.
+In Java, a certain hairdo is required in harmony with a traditional kebaya—the konde or sanggul hairbun, either of natural hair, or adding artificial extensions.
 The Javanese konde is secured with ornamented tusuk konde hairpin made of gold, silver or iron.
-The traditional kain kebaya costume with konde hairdo is considered as the epitome of Javanese ladies' elegance.
+The traditional kain kebaya attire with konde hairdo is considered as the epitome of Javanese ladies' elegance.
 On the other hand, among the Peranakan communities, the ideal kebaya sulam also includes decorative accessories such as a hairpin (cucuk sanggul), a silver belt for securing the sarong (pending), as well as a pair of beaded slippers (kasut manik).